stride3d/stride-docs/en/manual/platforms/linux/index.md

 ## General support

-Stride's Linux support is in an experimental state.
-You might encounter problems that may not be easily solvable without modifications to the engine.

-> [!NOTE]
-> Out of all experimental platforms, Linux has had the most amount of work put into it.
+Starting with 4.4, Linux is no longer in an experimental state. **All engine features are fully supported on it**.

+**Aside from Windows, Linux is one of the most actively maintained platforms**, due to many contributors using it on a daily basis.
+Still, if you want to make sure that all engine features continue being supported on Linux, **consider becoming a contributor**.

 ## Wayland